guilhemmarchand/trackme/docs/userguide.rst

    :alt: monitoring_level.png
    :align: center

+Feature behaviour:

-When the monitoring of the data source applies on the sourcetype level, if that combination of index / sourcetype data does not respect the monitoring rule, it will trigger.
+- When the monitoring of the data source applies on the sourcetype level, if that combination of index / sourcetype data does not respect the monitoring rule, it will trigger.

-When the monitoring of the data source applies on the index level, we take in consideration what the latest data available is in this index, not matter what the sourcetype is.
+- When the monitoring of the data source applies on the index level, we take in consideration what the latest data available is in this index, no matter what the sourcetype is.

+This option is useful for instance if you have multiple sourcetypes in a single index, however some of these sourcetypes are not critical enough to justify raising any alert on their own but these need to remain visible in Trackme for context and troubleshooting purposes.

+For example:

+- An index contains the sourcetype "mybusiness:critical" and the sourcetype "mybusiness:informational"
+- "mybusiness:critical" is set to sourcetype level
+- "mybusiness:informational" is set to index level
+- "mybusiness:critical" will generate an alert if lagging conditions are not met for that data source
+- "mybusiness:informational" will generate an alert **only** if "mybusiness:critical" monitoring conditions are not met either
+- The fact the informational data is not available in the same time than "mybusiness:critical" is a useful information that lets the engineer know that the problem is global for that specific data flow
+- Using the index monitoring level for "mybusiness:informational" allows it to be visible in TrackMe without generating alerts on its own as long as "mybusiness:critical" meets the monitoring conditions

 Maximum lagging value
 =====================